 “I am going to be the next female guitarist to push the boundaries and the way people view female musicians and musicians in general.”

-Jimena Fosado is a 23 year old female guitarist born in Mexico City currently living in Los Angeles.
+Jimena Fosado is a 24 year old female guitarist born in Mexico City established in Los Angeles.
 Influenced by different genres in order to create her own and unique sound mixing different elements in her music, she performs rock and metal combined with fusion and EDM: Better described as “Messhugah meets Guthrie Govan, Afrojack meets Steve Vai.”
 She is part of the Shreddelicious community that features female musicians all over the world including Sarah Longfield, Nita Strauss, Courtney Cox, Nikki Stringfield, Yvette Young, etc.

 She started playing piano at the age of four to follow in her father’s footsteps in piano education.
 Hearing “Money for Nothing” by Dire Straits at age six inspired her interest in learning the guitar.